organiclever/the-organic/apps/sentinel-web/README.md

 ## Running the Application

-To run the application:
+To run the application in development mode with live reloading:

-`python -m app.main` # Adjust this command based on your actual entry point

 ## Running Tests